-Recent performances for SUSAN GUNDUNAS include the title role in Paul Davies opera Carlota at the Mexican Heritage Plaza in February, 2015.
-Other 2014-15 engagements include Princess Eudoxie (La Juive) for the Hungarian Radio Choir and Blue Danube Austria-Hungarian Symphony Orchestra and Mrs. Peachum (Three Penny Opera) for the San Jose Stage Company.
+Recent performances for SUSAN GUNDUNAS included the title role in Paul Davies opera Carlota at the Mexican Heritage Plaza in February, 2015.
+Other 2014-15 engagements included Princess Eudoxie (La Juive) for the Hungarian Radio Choir and Blue Danube Austria-Hungarian Symphony Orchestra and Mrs. Peachum (Three Penny Opera) for the San Jose Stage Company.
 On the concert stage, she was a featured soloist in the Marin Project Concert and Monterey Opera’s Arias in Autumn.

 During the 2012-13 season, Ms. Gundunas appeared as Lady Russell, Mrs. Croft and the Opera singer in the world premiere of Jane Austen’s Persuasion at San Jose Stage Company.
 In 2011-12, Ms. Gundunas was a featured soloist with the Ascension Liturgical Choir in Oakland for their International Christmas concert.
 While not performing, Ms. Gundunas teaches voice at University of California, Berkeley, and runs a busy vocal studio in San Francisco.

 During the 2009 – 2010 season, Ms. Gundunas performed Arias in August with the Monterey Bay Symphony in August, and appeared in recital at Hertz Hall in Berkeley in September.
 In October, Ms. Gundunas appeared with Sonoma City Opera, and was a featured soloist with San Francisco Renaissance Voices in their Season Opening Gala Concert on October 30, 2009, and, in November, her critically-acclaimed CD, All the World’s A Stage was released.